incitron/incitron_docs/pages/05_academic_papers.md

 ---
 layout: default
-title: academic papers
+title: Academic papers
 nav_order: 5
 has_children: false
 ---

-# academic papers
+# Academic papers

 This is a list of key academic papers that guided the development of the incitron engine.